The Next Leap in Smartphones Print

 By the late 2020s, fewer and fewer people will be able to tell whether they’re talking to you on the “phone” or to your I-Butler.
 I expect this development to emerge amid controversy and would not be at all surprised to see a law passed requiring the AI to announce: “You are conversing with Jonathan’s I-Butler.”
 Its application will be constrained by social norms as well as users’ comfort level for many years to come.
 For a long time, I expect the I-Butler to have a setting “Press Zero at any time to cease talking to me and leave a message,” with an urgency setting, so that real people don’t become annoyed.)

-Eventually, these will talk to each other, though probably they’ll use texting for faster throughput.
+Eventually, these AI assistants will talk to each other, though probably they’ll use texting for faster throughput.

 As ever increasing parts of our lives and the electronic equivalent of our thought processes begin to be outsourced to computers, huge companies, and the cloud, there will be major sociological and—likely—legal implications.
-(I would expect Google to offer a paid version of I-Butler that sharply restricts its access to the files, but I could be wrong.)
+(I would expect Google to offer a paid version of I-Butler that sharply restricts company's access to personal files, but I could be wrong.)

 We are entering fascinating times.